NVIDIA/hpc-container-maker/docs/building_blocks.md

 i.e., include neither `--with-knem` not `--without-knem` and let `configure` try to automatically detect whether KNEM is present or not.

+- __ldconfig__: Boolean flag to specify whether the UCX library directory should be added dynamic linker cache.
+If False, then `LD_LIBRARY_PATH` is modified to include the UCX library directory.
+The default value is False.

 - __ospackages__: List of OS packages to install prior to configuring and building.
 For Ubuntu, the default values are `binutils-dev`,